S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models

 \subsection{Models}

-\header{Encoder-Predictor Model} We follow the design choice of encoder-predictor models introduced above, which we describe here at a higher level of detail: Roughly speaking, the raw input (either raw time series or spectrograms) is processed by an encoder model, which typically returns a semantically enriched, temporally downsampled representation.
-The conventional approach in the field is to reduce the temporal resolution to a single token per sleep staging epoch but it is also possible to chose a temporally more finegrained (sub-epoch) resolution \cite{seo2020intra} for the intermediate representation.
-Consequently, this representation is passed to the predictor model, which integrates the information across tokens on the epoch or sub-epoch-level.
+\header{Encoder-Predictor Model} This study follows the design choice of encoder-predictor models introduced above, which is described here at a higher level of detail: Roughly speaking, the input (either raw time series or spectrograms) is processed by an encoder model, which typically returns a semantically enriched, temporally downsampled representation.
+The conventional approach in the field is to reduce the temporal resolution to a single token per sleep staging epoch.
+However, it is also possible to choose a temporally more fine-grained representation at the sub-epoch level \cite{seo2020intra} for the intermediate representation.
+Consequently, this representation is passed to the predictor model, which integrates the information across tokens on the epoch or sub-epoch level.
 Finally, the output of the predictor model is processed by a prediction head to produce epoch-level predictions.
-In the case of an epoch-level encoder, this can be as simple as a MLP or a single linear layer shared across all output tokens.
-In the case of a sub-epoch-level encoder, it will typically be preceded by a local pooling layer to reach an output representation that matches the required temporal resolution at epoch-level.
+In the case of an epoch-level encoder, prediction head can be as simple as a MLP or a single linear layer shared across all output tokens.
+In the case of a sub-epoch-level encoder, a local pooling layer is typically applied beforehand to reach an output representation that matches the required temporal resolution at the epoch level.